icann/rst-idn-test-labels/README.md

 > [!NOTE]
 > *The current release is [v1.0.3](https://github.com/icann/rst-idn-test-labels/releases/tag/v1.0.3).*

+> [!WARNING]
+> *Looking for JSON files?
+They have been moved to the [releases](https://github.com/icann/rst-idn-test-labels/releases) page.*

-This repository contains a set of JSON files representing test data for use in the [Registry System Testing (RST) v2.0 service](https://www.icann.org/resources/registry-system-testing-v2.0).
+This repository generates JSON files representing test data for use in the [Registry System Testing (RST) v2.0 service](https://www.icann.org/resources/registry-system-testing-v2.0).
 These files are used by the RST system to confirm compliance with the [IDN